11 Smart Money Moves for Recent College Grads Trying to Figure Out Adulting

 Setting up sinking funds for those infrequent expenses will prevent you from scrambling.
 You may want to open separate savings accounts for your different short-term savings goals.
 If you’re saving all your money in one account, record how much you’re contributing and what the running balance is for each goal.

 I know you’re just beginning your career.
 Retirement is probably one of the last things on your mind.
-But here’s a cardinal rule of financial planning for college graduates (and really, anyone): The earlier you start saving for retirement, the better off you’ll be.
+But the earlier you start saving for retirement, the better off you’ll be.

 That’s a significant difference.
 Start now.